 Automated Test System for Tire Tag Testing

 The Voyantic UHF production testing system consists of the Tagsurance Tester unit and the Snoop Pro coupling element, which enables reliable near field testing for UHF tags.
-Unlike typical UHF near field antennas, the Snoop Pro coupling element enables characterizing the complete dipole tag structure with excellent correspondence to the far field behavior.
+Unlike typical UHF near field antennas, the Snoop Pro coupling element enables characterizing the complete dipole tag structure with excellent correspondence to the far-field behavior.

 This is how John Erdmann, the President and CEO of HANA Microdisplay Technologies, Inc. sees the challenges of RFID testing and the role of good equipment in overcoming those challenges:

 “Hana Microdisplay produces many types of RFID products and systems.
-There’s always a challenge in doing accurate and relevant RFID testing quickly and cost effectively.
-With the Voyantic system Hana’s automation engineers were able to integrate a high-level of testing into the process without sacrificing throughput.
+There’s always a challenge in doing accurate and relevant RFID testing quickly and cost-effectively.
+With the Voyantic system, Hana’s automation engineers were able to integrate a high-level of testing into the process without sacrificing throughput.
 The data output of the system also allows us to provide more accurate feedback to both our customers and manufacturing lines, to help them design better products and processes.
 After understanding the capabilities of the Voyantic system during the project with Michelin, Hana Microdisplay chose to implement a Voyantic test system in its most recent roll-to-roll, web-based, high-speed RFID inlay manufacturing line.
 Hana is also considering retrofitting its older high-speed inlay manufacturing lines to include Voyantic systems.”

 The Challenge of High Resonance Frequency

 As the UHF tags manufactured by Hana Micro Display to Michelin are embedded in tires, they will be surrounded by rubber and metal mesh structures, which very heavily detune the tags.
-To compensate this detuning, the tag is significantly over-tuned to ~2GHz resonance frequency in air environment.
+To compensate for this detuning, the tag is significantly over-tuned to ~2GHz resonance frequency in the air environment.

 To lower the tags’ resonance frequency for testing, some modifications were done on the Snoop Pro coupling element.
-The shielding plate structure on top of the Snoop Pro is intended to shield out the adjacent tags, so that only the tag of interest will be tested at a time.
-In this solution the shielding plate was custom designed for the Michelin tags.
+The shielding plate structure on top of the Snoop Pro is intended to shield out the adjacent tags so that only the tag of interest will be tested at a time.
+In this solution, the shielding plate was custom designed for the Michelin tags.
 The plate opening incorporates an additional capacitive loading structure.
 The structure is cut into two parts from the center to prevent direct shorting resulting in two separate capacitive loading strips.
 The strips are electrically connected along the opening edges.
 Optimizing this path length lets the Snoop Pro coupling element mimic the tag loading the tire would generate.
 The tuning effect was adjusted so that the overall bandwidth of all the Michelin tags designed for different tire types fit into the Tagsurance 800-1100MHz operating frequency range.

 In addition to the metal strips, also a magnetic element adjusting was implemented under the plate to pull the ends of the tag towards the Snoop Pro.
 The purpose of this is to avoid any variation due to tag placement inside the tray.
 When using near field coupling in measurements, the tag alignment needs to be accurate to avoid variation due to the test setup.

-High Performance UHF Tags with Stable Quality
+High-Performance UHF Tags with Stable Quality

-RF testing used to be one of the bottlenecks in the tire tag production process; now with the Tagsurance this bottleneck is removed and the slowest processes are the mechanical ones.
+RF testing used to be one of the bottlenecks in the tire tag production process; now, with the Tagsurance, this bottleneck is removed, and the slowest processes are the mechanical ones.